sofia-tsaf/area37/README.md

 ## How to run

-Install the icesTAF package from CRAN.
+Install the TAF package from CRAN.

 Then open R in the `area37` directory and run:

 ```
-library(icesTAF)
+library(TAF)
 taf.bootstrap()
 sourceAll()
 ```